 And now, by creating and making this platform accessible online, I am excited about the great opportunity that the Internet has afforded me to positively impact the lives of a lot more people than I currently do and therefore, build even greater relationships than my previous one-on-one discussions.

 I am looking forward to building a community of people that are genuinely interested in supporting and learning from others.
 I feel that by doing that, we can all work together to develop a community that helps every first generation immigrant to THRIVE in Canada and not just survive.
 I strongly believe it is the right thing to do, based on my moral and value compass.

 “An Individual has not started living fully until they can rise above the narrow confines of individualistic concerns to the broader concerns of humanity.
 Every person must decide at some point, whether they will walk in the light of creative altruism or in the darkness of destructive selfishness.
 This is the judgment: ‘Life’s most persistent and urgent question is; what are you doing for others?” ~ Dr. Martin Luther King, Jr. in his August 11, 1957 speech on “Conquering Self-Centeredness”

-I am therefore on an ambitious journey to grow this community to ten thousand like-minded change agents by the next Canada day celebration coming up on July 1, 2019.
+I am therefore on an ambitious journey to grow this community to become Canada’s most helpful national immigrant community by 2025.
 Hence, I encourage you click the button below, provide your name and email address in the form, check your email to confirm your subscription then, tell your friends about it!